Back

 Whereas in-app advertising displays banners within some products, mobile advertising delivers them through the web browser.
 Customization capabilities and campaign performance differ correspondingly.

-To sum up, both in-app and mobile advertising have proven effective in helping companies with reaching their business goals.
-You can launch app advertising and then top it off with web promotion to make the most of mobile ad spending.
+To sum up, both in-app and mobile advertising have proven effective in helping companies reach their business goals.
+You can launch app advertising and then top it off with web promotion to make the most out of mobile ad spending.
 Though the in-app option promises a more engaging dialogue with users, we recommend giving it a priority.

 In-app advertising strategies for developers